You Can Do This >

 _____________________________________________________

-Using Lincoln's method will not enable everyone to give a Gettysburg Address.
+Using Lincoln's method will not enable everyone to deliver a Gettysburg Address.
 For one thing, not everyone has the opportunity.
 But the technique can make it easy to organize an oral presentation.
-Dan Van Haften used the technique (pre-publication) in a short presentation to a subcommittee of the Batavia City Council, and to the Kane County Board.
-Of course it also helps to be on the "right side" of the issue.
-If the issue is close, Lincoln's Euclidean technique can have its biggest impact.
+Dan Van Haften used the technique in a short presentation to a subcommittee of the Batavia City Council, and to the Kane County Board.

 Comments